Ncmexp2717/OMXTool/README.md

 ## Description:
    This script provides graphical utilities for OpenMX.
+   **OMXTool** enables you to do the following processes through a GUI.

 ### Using OMXTool, you can
    - draw figures of band dispersions.

 ## How to
 - start up:
-  - Try `./omxtool` and launch a GUI of 'OMXTool' as shown in the figure below.
+  - Try `./omxtool` and launch a GUI of **OMXTool** as shown in the figure below.
   - We recommend to launch 'OMXTool' as a background process (*i.e.* `./omxtool &`).

 ![GUI of 'OMXTool'](images/figure1.png)
 - draw figures of band dispersions:
   1. Click the `Band` button.
-  1. Select a \*.Band file.
+  1. Select a \*.Band file and you can see a preview of the band dispersion.